Frequently Asked Questions

 Can I participate in research?

 The MBMC has completed several research projects on chronic pain relapse prevention with great success.
 Findings have shown that individuals who participate in research and use coping skills daily have better control over their pain.
-To inquire about research eligibility, please call Marcia Davis, our Research Project Manager, at 847-8241.
+To inquire about research eligibility please call 802-847-8241.